teikmeier/pylight/README.md

 ## Architecture

 The whole application is build aroung the game loop.
-It consists of three steps and some setup:
+It consists of four steps:
-0. setup loop speed based on FPS, by default 30
+1. setup loop speed based on FPS, by default 30
-1. check for MIDI input or additional input/events
+2. check for MIDI input or additional input/events
-2. update the current state of the played scene
+3. update the current state of the played scene
-3. render the scene to DMX
+4. render the scene to DMX

 ## Dependencies